rtc-io/rtc-attach/README.md

 Roughly equivalent to the [`attachMediaStream`](https://www.npmjs.org/package/attachmediastream) package but with support for rtc.io plugins.
+Also uses an error first async API to allow plugins time to initialize.

 [![NPM](https://nodei.co/npm/rtc-attach.png)](https://nodei.co/npm/rtc-attach/)